sc2iq/sc2info/bots/twitch/README.md

 ## Running

-Can be run locally or from Azure
+App be run locally or from Azure website. sc2info-twitch.azurewebsites.net

 ## References